processone/eturnal/docker-k8s/README.md

-# Docker image for eturnal STUN/TURN server
+# Docker Image for eturnal STUN/TURN Server

-This is a multi-arch [eturnal](https://eturnal.net/) docker image, currently built for
+This is a multi-arch [eturnal](https://eturnal.net/) Docker image, currently built for

 * linux/amd64,
 * linux/386,